Lechtal: Tyrolean Lechtal National Park

 The official evaluation process for the national park began in early February 2003, but, in 2004, the Tyrolean state government decided instead to establish a nature reserve and grant it the status of a nature park.
 The decision in favour of a nature park and against an internationally recognised national park was partly because of the interference with hunting that a national park would have caused.

-The park is home for one third (1.116) of all species of plants that can be found in Tyrol of which 392 species are considered "valuable" and "endangered".
+The park is home to one third (1.116) of all species of plants that can be found in Tyrol, of which 392 species are considered "valuable" and "endangered".
 Furthermore, the wild river bed consists of rubble and sand and the form is shifting with every flood.
 Together with the meadows, this ecosystem hosts much wildlife such as birds, amphibians, insects, spiders (Arctosa cinerea), stone crayfish and other fish species like the European bullhead.

 Flora and fauna

 Worth mentioning are the inner Alpine river landscapes with their juniper trees, stands of Myricaria (Myricaria germanica), the variety of birds and at least 1,160 identified wildflowers.